ShivanS93/100-days-of-code/r1-log.md

 ## R2D64

 Made a start on Chapter 2 of 'Hands On Machine Learning'.
 Also spoke to a Data Scientist, James Williams.
 Tips he gave me are: you must have an ability to learn fast and communicate well on top of excellent programming and mathematics skills.
 Day 19 of Data.

+## R2D65

+Writing a blog about my intended pathway to learning programming Day 20 of Data.